-Designing appropriate tax policies requires understanding the impact of tax evasion and its true effects on income distribution.
-Standard analysis assumes the main beneficiaries of tax evasion are the evaders.
-However, tax evasion causes broader market adjustments that affect income distribution.
+Standard analysis of tax evasion assumes that the main beneficiaries are the evaders themselves.
+However, tax evasion causes broader market adjustments that affect the distribution of income.
 Any tax advantage from evasion diminishes as labor and capital move into the tax-evading sector and as competition and substitution possibilities in production increase.
-When tax evasion reduces some of the distorting effects of taxation, it can even increase the welfare of all households.
+Moreover, when tax evasion reduces some of the distorting effects of taxation, it may even increase the welfare of all households.
+Policymakers must recognize such market adjustments in order to understand the true impact of taxes on income distribution.